Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Validation on Synthetic NIRISS/SOSS Spectra

 The inferred hyperparameters of the GP from the retrieval can contain information regarding the underlying noise distribution and any features the model is unable to fit.
 Here, we compare the injected noise and feature of our dataset to the retrieved hyperparameters to identify how informative they are.
 We use uniform priors for all hyperparameters.
 The bottom row in Figure \ref{fig:toy_results} shows the retrieved hyperparameters of the local (pink), global (purple), and the combined global and local GP (blue) frameworks.

 In all three cases, we find that the retrieval frameworks are able to provide both precise and accurate estimates of the underlying correlation.
-The median retrieved values of all hyperparameters in each case are within $3\sigma$ of the true values, and all hyperparameters are constrained.
-Although the local kernel does appear to slightly overestimate the wavelength and width of the injected feature in both the local-only and combined case, these do not significantly affect its ability to retrieve accurate posterior distributions for atmospheric parameters, and are still within a reasonable margin of error away from the injected values.
+Both the global and local kernel amplitudes are consistent with the true amplitudes, with the true values falling within the ``single standard deviation" range of the posterior distribution (16$^{\rm th}$ and 84$^{\rm th}$ percentile).
+The global length scale is similarly constrained in the global-only case, although it is slightly overestimated in the combined case (with the true value falling in the $7^{\rm th}$ percentile of the posterior distribution, consistent within $2\sigma$ for a Gaussian distribution).
+Although the local kernel does overestimate the wavelength and width of the injected feature in both the local-only and combined case, these do not significantly affect its ability to retrieve accurate posterior distributions for atmospheric parameters, and are still within a reasonable margin of error away from the injected values (for both, the true value falls in the $6^{\rm th}$ percentile of each posterior distribution).
 Specifically, the retrieved central wavelength is only $\sim$0.01 $\mu$m from the true value, which we attribute to randomness in the noise instance used to simulate the data and the low resolution of the data.
 The exact central wavelength may be difficult to constrain for a feature characterized by only $\sim$5 data points, but 0.01 $\mu$m is within a single bin width of the true wavelength.
 As such, we consider this an accurate inference.

 Notably, the global-only case retrieves a higher global correlation amplitude than the combined case.
 This is due to the absence of a local kernel in the global-only case, leading to overcompensation; to account for the 1.65 $\mu$m feature without a local kernel, the global kernel retrieves a higher amplitude that can marginalize over the feature.
 Thus, in the combined case, the inferred amplitude is lower, with the true injected value being within $1\sigma$ of the median inferred amplitude.
-The GP contribution functions for all four cases are shown in Appendix \ref{app:GP_contrib_toy}.